mwiater/agon/README.md

 - **Comprehensive model tooling** – List, pull, delete, unload, and otherwise manage models without leaving the CLI.
 - **Debug instrumentation** – Surface timing, token counts, and other diagnostics whenever you need deeper performance insight.

+### MCP Mode Quickstart
+- Build the local MCP server: `go build -o dist/agon-mcp ./mcp`
+- Start a chat with MCP enabled: `agon chat --mcpMode=true --mcpBinary=dist/agon-mcp`
+- Behavior: When the `current_weather` tool runs, the server returns JSON plus an interpretation prompt; agon asks the LLM to summarize and shows the natural-language result (prefixed with `[MCP current_weather]`).
+- More details: See `mcp/README.md`.

 #### Multichat Mode

 Send the same user prompt to up to 4 different Ollama hosts